-If you are a non-U.S. company doing international business, you’ve probably come across the Madrid Protocol as an option for filing trademarks for protection in a number of countries, including the United States.
-That being said, a common question that is asked is whether a foreign business should use the Madrid Protocol to file a US trademark application, or, directly engage a US trademark attorney to assist with the filing.
+If you are a company outside of the US doing international business, you’ve probably come across the Madrid Protocol as an option for filing trademarks for protection in a number of countries including the United States.
+A common question that may arise as you seek out trademarks is whether a foreign business should use the Madrid Protocol to file a US trademark application, or directly engage a US trademark attorney to assist with the filing.

-A small bit of background and clarification: The Madrid Agreement (full name: The Madrid Agreement Concerning the International Registration of Marks) predates the Madrid Protocol (formally known as the Protocol Relating to the Madrid Agreement) by over 100 years – 1891 for the Agreement, and 1996 for the Protocol.
+First, a small bit of background and clarification: the Madrid Agreement (whose full name is the Madrid Agreement Concerning the International Registration of Marks) predates the Madrid Protocol (formally known as the Protocol Relating to the Madrid Agreement) by over 100 years – 1891 for the Agreement, and 1996 for the Protocol.
 As you read on, we’ll point out some of the subtle differences between the two, but it’s most important at this point for you to be aware of which countries the Protocol applies to – that’s what we’ll be focusing on here.
 Now, let’s take a quick look at how a Madrid Protocol trademark filing works in order to lay down the parameters, before we investigate the key advantages and disadvantages of applying that way.

-To start, you’ll file a local application through the standard channel in your country of origin – for example, in the United Kingdom (the UK), you’d file through the Intellectual Property Office (IPO).
+To start, you’ll file a local application through the standard channel in your country of origin – for example, in the United Kingdom, you’d file through the Intellectual Property Office (UKIPO).
 When you indicate that you’re seeking International Registration, your local organization passes the application on to WIPO, which then submits it to the Madrid Union countries of your choosing as a Request for Extension of Protection (REP).
 Upon approval, you’re then entitled to trademark protection in each of those countries according to their local trademark law.

-Now let’s examine some key aspects of Madrid Protocol trademarks filed with the United States Patent and Trademark Office (USPTO), and, the advantages and disadvantages over hiring local counsel in the United States to make your trademark filing.
+Now let’s examine some key aspects of Madrid Protocol trademarks filed with the United States Patent and Trademark Office (USPTO) and the advantages and disadvantages of hiring local counsel in the United States to make your trademark filing.

 Advantages of Using the Madrid Protocol for US trademark applications